 When it comes to replying to customer queries, quick answers are also important, suggested Brad Smith, Founder of Codeless.

-We really hope that these pages are overflowing with reviews praising your brand.
+The hope is that these pages are overflowing with positive reviews praising your brand.
 But what can you do if you come across some negative reviews?

 When it comes to different platforms, Brandyn Morelli, CEO of Tilt Metrics finds it crucial to look beyond your own website and social media channels and browse the web a bit more to discover new customer reviews.